gmodena/wmf-platform-airflow/README.md

 # CI & code checks

-We favour test-driven development with `pytest`, lint with `flake8` and type check with `mypy`We encourage, but not yet enforce, the use of `isort` and `black` for formatting code.
+We favour test-driven development with `pytest`, lint with `flake8` and type check with `mypy`.
+We encourage, but not yet enforce, the use of `isort` and `black` for formatting code.
 We log errors and information messages with the Python logging library.

 ## Code checks